 As enthralled as I was with the story and watching the performance on the stage, it made me realize how essential the music and musicians are to the overall production.
 This had me reflect on the importance of recognizing everyone’s role, even those in the background.

-Of course, I’d been aware of the music at previous shows I’ve seen, but sitting where we were that night had me realize how vitally important these musicians are to the overall production, even though I’d never taken the time to fully appreciate it until that moment.
+Of course, I’d been aware of the music at previous shows I’ve seen, but sitting where we were that night made me realize how vitally important everyone is to the performance, even though I’d never taken the time to fully appreciate it until that moment.

-When most of people think about their “job,” they think of what they do—engineering, sales, project management, marketing, human resources, operations, design, finance, and so forth.
+When most people think about their “job,” they think of what they do—engineering, sales, project management, marketing, human resources, operations, design, finance, and so forth.
 While these descriptions may encapsulate what you do and the title you hold, they’re not actually your job.
 If you’re part of a team, you have a specific role, which is what you do.
 However, your job is to help fulfill the goals, mission, and purpose of the team and, ultimately, the company.